Land Rover partnership with the British Red Cross

 Another is the launch of a drone-fitted search and rescue vehicle to support Red Cross Red Crescent disaster response.

 In the UK, Land Rover supports the Red Cross by funding 11 support at home projects, which tackle the problems faced by vulnerable people affected by rural isolation.
-You can watch a day in the life of our service in Yorkshire in this two-minute film.
+You can watch a day in the life of our service in Yorkshire in the two-minute film below.

 Land Rovers also feature in our fleet of vehicles, providing essential transport for our staff and volunteers around the country.